the-dext/the-dext.github.io/_drafts/aws-lambda-with-onion-architecture-pt1.md

 But I was unsure if this meant that I would be limited in how I have to structure my applications and prevent me from using the architecture that has served me so well in the past.

-Most examples I haev seen are far too simplistic, showing little more than 'Hello World' in a single c# file.
+Most examples I have seen are far too simplistic, showing little more than 'Hello World' in a single c# file.

 I feel that if these examples are followed in an enterprise application the result will be a domain model for a single domain being spread across many Lambdas.
-In my opinion this is highly undesirable because it will make it  difficult to have a consolidated view of the business rules, and enforce them without potentially having to copy the same code accross numerous Lambdas.
+In my opinion this is highly undesirable because it will make it  difficult to have a consolidated view of the business rules, and enforce them without potentially having to copy the same code across numerous Lambdas.
-It also couples more of the code to the Lambdas themselves, meaning that if in future you decide to switch cloud provider or move away from using FaaS then you will have a lot more work to reimplement.
+It also couples more of the code to the Lambdas themselves, meaning that if in future you decide to switch cloud provider or move away from using FaaS then you will have a lot more work to re-implement.

 I should point at this point that I don't subscribe to the belief that a micro-service *has* to be made up of a single runtime component..
 In my opinion a micro-service represents a *bounded-context* and when deployed this is made up of however many runtime components are needed to support that context.
-Having a hard and fast rule that a micro-service has to be one single runtime component can lead to micro-services that are not truly independant of each other (effectively nano-services) and have to be updated and deployed in lockstep.
+Having a hard and fast rule that a micro-service has to be one single runtime component can lead to micro-services that are not truly independent of each other (effectively nano-services) and have to be updated and deployed in lockstep.

 # My Target Architecture
 I decided my target architecture for this prototype would be largely the same as what I had done previously, but with AWS Lambdas in the System Boundary layer.
 If this is possible then adding AWS Lambdas into my future projects would be pretty simple and I would not need to fundamentally change how I design my software.